--heal

-to enable auto-healing in your test runs.
-This feature allows TestDriver to automatically update tests when minor changes occur, such as text updates or small UI adjustments, without requiring manual intervention.
+to enable self-healing in your test runs.
+This feature allows TestDriver to automatically recover when minor changes occur, such as text updates or small UI adjustments, without requiring manual intervention.

-To enable auto-healing in TestDriver, simply add the --heal
+To enable self-healing in TestDriver, simply add the--heal

 Initial Test